UNDERGRADUATE RESEARCH OPPORTUNITIES

 Interested parties should contact Rob Ashwill at email@example.com

 Research on Cognition in Adulthood and Late Life (ReCALL) Lab

-The RecALL Lab is currently recruiting motivated research assistants who wants to gain hands-on research experience in ReCALL Lab starting from Fall 2016 for course credit or as volunteers.
+The ReCALL Lab is currently recruiting motivated research assistants who wants to gain hands-on research experience in ReCALL Lab starting from SUMMER 2017 for course credit or as volunteers.
 Students from any major are welcome to apply.
 No prior research experience is necessary.
 Research Assistants will have the opportunity to work on a number of projects including behavioral and EEG studies of working memory training, and age-related changes in perception of emotional information.
 Research assistants will have the opportunity to develop numerous skills including but not limited to recruitment of subjects, running laboratory experiments, data entry, and statistical analysis.